 - Keep your home and car smoke-free.

 - Install carbon monoxide (CO) alarms.
 Change the batteries in existing CO and smoke detectors.

 - Use and properly maintain your ventilation system.

-Use EPA’s Protocols to protect IAQ during energy upgrades and other remodels.
+Use EPA’s Guidelines to protect IAQ during energy upgrades and other remodels.

 Additional EPA Resources on IAQ in Remodeling